Thursday, 29 January 2015

 Friday 16th April 2004

-After the terrible weather that I had endured on my previous day's walk I now felt as if I was being rewarded for my achievements as the weather on this walk was perfect allowing me to complete a feat that I thought I would never be able to do.
+After the terrible weather I endured on my previous day's walk I now felt as if I was being rewarded for my achievements as the weather on this walk was perfect and allowed me to complete a feat that I thought I would never be able to do.
 At the start of the walk I left Grasmere and headed off on the route of the Coast-to-Coast Walk that climbs beside Tongue Gill up to Grisedale Hause.
 After that gruelling climb I circumnavigated Grisedale Tarn and walked up the steep southern slopes of Dollywaggon Pike.
-Once I was at the top all my hard work for the day was effectively over and I was simply able to enjoy myself to such an extent that the rest of the day was a breeze; it was a pure joy.
-The early morning low cloud had quickly cleared to reveal a magnificent panorama and tremendous weather for the rest of the day.
-I was soon at the summit of Dollywaggon Pike, and Nethermost Pike quickly followed and it wasn’t long before I finally reached Helvellyn.
+Once I was at the top all my hard work for the day was effectively over and I was simply able to enjoy myself to such an extent that the rest of the day was a breeze; it was pure joy.
+The early morning low cloud had quickly cleared to reveal a magnificent panorama and tremendous weather for the rest of the day, and soon I was at the summit of Dollywaggon Pike, Nethermost Pike quickly followed and it wasn’t long before I finally reached Helvellyn.

-This was only the second time that I had been at the top of Helvellyn, and after the low cloud and strong winds of my first visit in 2002 it seemed to be a completely different place.
-The sun was out and there was hardly a breeze; the conditions were so good even the crowds failed to distract me.
+This was only the second time I had been at the top of Helvellyn, and after the low cloud and strong winds of my first visit in 2002 it seemed to be a completely different place.
+The sun was out this time and there was hardly a breeze; the conditions were so good even the crowds failed to distract me.
 Carelessly I wandered over towards Striding Edge, but only to get a closer look at it.
-I had been afraid of Striding Edge ever since I’d first heard about it, so never thought that I would ever be able to walk across it.
-I thought I was only going to have look at it, from afar, but to my surprise, before I even knew what I was doing, I found myself climbing down to the start of Striding Edge.
-The weather conditions were so perfect I just couldn’t stop myself walking across, and by the time I reached the end I was wondering what my problem had been.
-I guess when the conditions are this good then Striding Edge is not too difficult.
+I have been afraid of Striding Edge ever since I first heard about it, so never thought I would ever dare to walk across it.
+I thought I was only going to look at it, from afar, but to my surprise, before I even knew what I was doing, I found myself climbing down to the start of Striding Edge.
+The weather conditions were so perfect I couldn’t stop myself walking across, and by the time I reached the end I was wondering what my problem had been.
+I guess when the conditions are this good then even Striding Edge is not too difficult.

-As I think about my first trip across Striding Edge I have been thinking about my subsequent visits and I have made an astonishing realisation.
-I have only ever been across Striding Edge three times and the last time was at Easter in 2006.
-That doesn’t feel right, but I can’t remember any other time that I have been across that fearfully narrow ridge.
-Even more astonishing is the last time I was at the top of Helvellyn: second of January 2009, more than six years ago!
-I remember planning on walking up Helvellyn, most recently in 2013, but had to change my plans due to bad weather.
+As I think back now, more than ten years later, about my first trip across Striding Edge I have also been thinking about my subsequent visits and I have made an astonishing realisation.
+I have only ever been across Striding Edge three times and the last time was at Easter in 2006, which doesn’t feel right, but I can’t remember any other time I have been across that fearfully narrow ridge.
+Even more astonishing is the last time I was at the top of Helvellyn was second of January 2009, more than six years ago!
+I remember more recently planning on walking up Helvellyn, most recently in 2013, but I had to change my plans due to bad weather.
 Helvellyn is a great mountain that doesn’t deserve to be ignored like this, and Striding Edge is such an icon of the Lake District that it is shocking that it has been such a long time since I was on the edge.
 My plans for this Easter are going to have to be changed!

-From Helvellyn I walked over to Lower Man and turning north I headed down a short, narrow ridge, up Whiteside and on the other side began my descent into Glenridding.
+From Helvellyn I walked over to Lower Man and turning north I headed down a short, narrow ridge that led me up to Whiteside and on the other side I began my descent into Glenridding.
 At Greenside Mine I crossed the river and continued around the side of the hill below Birkhouse Moor to Lanty’s Tarn and down into Grisedale.
 The youth hostel in Patterdale was reached by walking along the path below Glenamara Park.
 This was a sensational walk in gorgeous weather and over stunning mountains that deserve to have been climbed more times than I have.
-When the weather is good, the top of a mountain is a sensational place to be and makes even foot-wide ridges seem really easy.
-Great mountain days only occur when the weather is this good, and when those rare occasions happen I never want to leave.
+When the weather is this good the top of a mountain is a sensational place to be and makes even foot-wide ridges seem easy.
+Great mountain days only occur when the weather is good, and when those rare occasions happen I never want to leave.

 Ennerdale to Grasmere in bad weather